shee0060/ecommerce-pattern-library/patterns/banner/README.md

 ---
+hero-banner-dark:
-hero-banner-dark:  |
+  description:  |
     This banner is used at the very top of the website.
 It features a dark image/illustration.
 Can be used interchangeably with the light banner to establish colour pattern.
+  background-color: "--color-primary"
 hero-banner-light:  |
   This banner is used at the very top of the website.
 It features a light image/illustration.
 Can be used interchangeably with the dark banner to establish colour pattern.
 ---